IvanAdmaers/react-roulette-pro/README.md

   ssr: false,
 });
 ```
-🧐**What version of React does this package support?**
+🧐 **What version of React does this package support?**
-📣You versions should be:
+📣 Your versions should be:
  - react >=16.8.0
  - react-dom >=16.8.0
-and nodeJS >=10
+ - NodeJS >=10

-🧐**Are pull requests welcome?**
+🧐 **Are pull requests welcome?**
-📣Any ideas to improve this package are very welcome!
+📣 Any ideas to improve this package are very welcome!

 ## License